 The City of Tampa needed a program manager and design-builder that could handle the numerous challenges related to urban pipeline construction through residential neighborhoods and commercial districts.

-CH2M spent considerable time driving and walking each portion of the pipeline route, acting as an extension of the city’s staff, resulting in a faster and more flexible response to the city’s needs.
-In addition, the visibility of CH2M in the community has resulted in increased communication with the Tampa communities.
-In working with the city and the community, CH2M continues to develop measures to minimize impacts to residents as pipeline repair and replacement projects continue.
+Jacobs spent considerable time driving and walking each portion of the pipeline route, acting as an extension of the City’s staff, resulting in a faster and more flexible response to the city’s needs.
+In addition, the visibility of Jacobs in the community has resulted in increased communication with the Tampa communities.
+In working with the city and the community, Jacobs continues to develop measures to minimize impacts to residents as pipeline repair and replacement projects continue.